KoalaChelsea/Quora_Question_Pairs/README.md

 ## Analysis

+From the baseline analysis, cosine is the best similarity method for identifying Quora Paris with the lowest log loss among the five distances.
+However, we believe the log loss can be reduced by model blending.

-The best performance comes from Bag-of-Words + Similarity Natrix + Random Forest Regressor.
+After combining different word embedding methods, distance matrix with different machine learning modelings, the best performance comes from Bag-of-Words + Similarity Matrix + Random Forest Regressor.
+And the similarity matrix includes Cosine, Manhattan, Euclidean, Jaccard, and Minkowski.

 ![picture alt](https://github.com/KoalaChelsea/Quora_Question_Pairs/blob/master/poster.jpg "Poster")